Trump boat parade attempts to break world record in Clearwater

-MADEIRA BEACH, Fla. — Supporters of President Donald Trump will attempt to break the world record for the largest boat parade Saturday morning.
+MADEIRA BEACH, Fla. — Supporters of President Donald Trump are attempting to break the world record for the largest boat parade as a group set sail Saturday morning.

-More than 1,181 boats are expected to gather in Madeira Beach, breaking the previous record set in Malaysia in 2014 with 1,180 boats.
+More than 1,181 boats are expected to have gathered in Madeira Beach, in an attempt to break the previous record set in Malaysia in 2014 with 1,180 boats.
 This, according to the rally organizers' website.

 However, while the Guinness Book of World Records cites the gathering in Malaysia as the largest, an organizer of a Trump boat rally in South Carolina says over 3,400 boats participated in a parade in July.

-Saturday's record attempt will set sail just north of Pier 60 on Clearwater Beach at 10 a.m.
+Saturday's record attempt began just north of Pier 60 on Clearwater Beach at 10 a.m.
 The official boat count will then take place at the Welch Causeway Bridge in Madeira Beach.

 - ‘How are we supposed to be safe’: Hillsborough county teachers concerned over social distancing